 I will never forget the exercises with four Vulcans lined up diagonally along the runway.
 When the ‘Scramble’ order was given, all four aircraft would move on to the runway and take-off, two breaking to port and two to starboard.
 They would then form into a diamond formation and return to the airfield at low level, flying down the runway.
 Without doubt, the most spectacular sight and sound experience I have ever seen or heard.

 I was threatened on return from some leave, with a full Court-Martial at Bomber Command at R.A.F.
 Bawtry, and confined to Camp.
 Apparantly, I was being held responsible for a Vulcan failing to stop at the end of the runway on landing.
 I believe that it was written off, but I am not sure.
-It was quite a period of time before I was informed that the charge had been dropped on the grounds that it was clear that I had had absolutely nothing to do with it.
+It was quite a period of time before I was informed that the charge had been dropped on the grounds that it was clear that I had absolutely nothing to do with it.
 Strangely enough, nobody apologised!!!!

 Vulcan XH558 with brake parachute deployed © Toni Hunter